 What is a snub nose revolver?

-I define a snub nose, also known as snubby or snubbed nose revolver as a 5 or 6 shot revolver with a barrel that is less than two inches in length.
 The overall small stature of the snubby revolver makes it highly concealable and perfect for deep concealment or for use as a pocket gun or as a backup gun.
 What they lack in capacity they more than make up for in the ability to conceal well on the human body.

-Not all snubby revolvers fit this description, and other people may have a variant on the definition and I even include a gun on this list that’s iffy on description, but like too much to not include it here.
+Not all snubby revolvers fit this description, and other people may have a variant on the definition and I even include a gun on this list that’s iffy on description, but like it too much to not include it here.

-So, in my opinion who makes the top 5 best snub nose revolvers?
+Now let’s discuss the top 5 best snub nose revolvers?

-Charter Arms (Pictured Above)
+Charter Arms Off Duty

 Is it fugly?
 Uh, yeah.
 But it works and is so small I can walk around my house with it tucked in my athletic pant pockets and a pocket holster and not have to worry about my drawers being pulled down.